zond/gomonkey/README.md

 # gomonkey

-A Go wrapper around SpiderMonkey
+A Go wrapper around SpiderMonkey.

 ## Using